karrick/golf/README.md

 * Helpful functions for printing help and usage information.
 * Optional space between short flag and its argument.
 * No new concepts to learn beyond typical use of flag library.
+* Supports GNU extension allowing flags to appear intermixed with other command line arguments.

 ## Usage Example